7 Environmental Dangers in Old Houses

 Environmental Dangers in Old Houses

-Environmental dangers in old houses have the potential to cause undesirable health effects to the homes residents, and include:
+In general, these 7 environmental dangers in old houses have the potential to cause undesirable health effects to the homes residents, and include:

 1. Asbestos